fitzpk/TurfSpecies-PredictiveModelling/README.md

 ### Predictive Analysis
 Using Python and the Scikit-Learn library, a Multi-Output Random Forest Classifier was created and tuned using GridSearchCV.

-Full results can be viewed in a report at the following link: https://www.dropbox.com/s/k1yzcgyu5180fpx/Predictive%20Turf%20Management%20-%20Report.pdf?dl=0
+Full methodology and results can be viewed in a report at the following link: https://www.dropbox.com/s/k1yzcgyu5180fpx/Predictive%20Turf%20Management%20-%20Report.pdf?dl=0